UX Hero1

 Whether you’re designing a user experience for prospective customers or your company’s workforce, it needs to embrace the multi-experience environment and incorporate a range of mediums and communications channels.
 This not only means ensuring your application functions on desktop/laptop and mobile devices, but also a range of other modalities such as touch, voice and vision.

-As such, UX and UI design should be forward-thinking, and consider the relevance either in the present or down the line of such technologies as augmented/virtual reality, tech wearables and the overall “internet of things”.
+As such, UX and UI design should be forward-thinking, considering the relevance of visual and interactive elements either in the present or down the line of such technologies as augmented/virtual reality, tech wearables and the overall “internet of things”.

 The user experience and the software development process